mic-workshop/mic-workshop.github.io/program/index.md

             <td>13:30</td>
             <td>
             Invited talk: "The Right Words for the Job: Coordinating on Task-Relevant Conventions via Bayesian Program Learning"
+            <br><br><p style="font-size:0.75rem;">In this talk, I'll argue that human-like language use in a variable and non-stationary social environment requires a more radical shift in our models of meaning.
+People not only rely on pragmatic reasoning to enrich static literal meanings, but flexibly create new literal meanings together to suit the task at hand.
+In other words, the central computational problem of communication is not simply transmission in context, as in classical formulations, but continual learning within and across social contexts.
+As a case study, I'll present a physical assembly task where pairs of human participants worked together to reconstruct block towers.
+We found that human participants rapidly coordinated on new, more abstract language that captured each scene’s underlying structure.
+Motivated by these findings, we extend recent hierarchical models of convention formation with a Bayesian program learning module.
+This model suggests a path toward more adaptive language models that are able to 'find the right words for the job' and collaborate with human partners in a wider variety of novel contexts.</p>
             </td>
             <td>Robert Hawkins</td>
             <td>Zoom</td>